Alex-Amayo/Unified-Take-Home-Assignment/README.md

 # Zero To App: React Native Template Case Study

-Developing Zero To App, an open source React Native template that aims to accelerate the process of building minimum viable product mobile apps seamlessly on both mobile and web with a shared codebase in React Native.
+Zero To App, an open source React Native template that aims to accelerate the process of building minimum viable product mobile apps seamlessly on both mobile and web with a shared codebase in React Native.

  [Web Demo](https://zero-to-app.vercel.app/)